(Updated April 2022)

 - Rights in relation to automated decision making including profiling.
 Where we have used automated decision making you have the right to request human intervention or challenge the decision.

 You have the right to withdraw consent where you have previously given it, for example for the purposes of marketing communication via Email and SMS.
 You have the right to ask us not to process your personal data for marketing purposes.
-You can exercise your right to opt-out of marketing at any time by using the unsubscribe options included in the marketing communication or by updating your Marketing Preferences in the ‘My details’ section in your online account.
-Additionally you can contact us by using our contact details on our website.
+You can exercise your right to opt-out of marketing at any time by using the unsubscribe options included in the marketing communication or by updating your Marketing Preferences in your online account.
+Additionally, you can contact us by using our contact details on our website.
 If you do not give us consent to contact you via Email and SMS for marketing purposes you may miss out on special promotions or services which you may be interested in.

 You would need to opt out of receiving postal marketing separately.

-Should you have any issues, concerns or problems in relation to your data, or wish to notify us of data which is inaccurate, please let us know by writing to us at email@example.com.
+Should you have any issues, concerns or problems in relation to your data, or wish to notify us of data which is inaccurate, please let us know by emailing us at firstname.lastname@example.org.
 If you are not satisfied with the processing of your data you have the right to lodge a complaint with the Information Commissioner’s Office (ICO) which is the supervisory authority for data protection in the UK.
 We request that you first bring any complaint to our attention prior to contacting the ICO so that we may take appropriate action to resolve the issue.

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 These websites have their own Privacy Policies and we do not accept any responsibility for these sites.
 Please check their policies before you submit any personal data to these sites.

 - Strictly necessary cookies.
 These are cookies that are, quite simply, strictly necessary for the operation of our site.
 They include, for example, cookies that enable you to log into secure areas of our site, check your eligibility for a loan or make secure payments.
-If you disable these cookies then parts of our site will no longer work for you.
+If you disable these cookies, then parts of our site will no longer work for you.
 It also limits our ability to keep your information secure, such as when you apply for a loan.

 - Performance cookies.
 They allow us to recognise and count the number of visitors and to see how visitors move around our site when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.
 We also use third party performance cookies to record and analyse information of this nature in order for us to improve our website.
 Two examples are highlighted below but other cookies may be used to carry out similar functions.